antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 </form>

-* In Field 3 choose *Find Differential expression* between groups
+* In Field 3 choose *Find Differential expression* between groups and click **next**

-* This dataset has been annotated with 'type' information.
+This dataset has been annotated with 'type' information.
 Each sample was assigned to either the MESenchymal or the ADReNergic type, in R2 this is called a *track*.
-Choose the proper track in the **Select a track** dropdown.
-Since we have only 8 samples make sure that the multiple testing correction is set to **No correction**
+* Choose the proper track in the **Select a track** dropdown.
+Since we have only 8 samples make sure that the multiple testing correction is set to **No correction**.
+Click **next** twice
-* A list of differentially expressed genes appears; click on the hyperlinked name of your favorite gene to see its expression in the sample set; try an oppositely correlating gene also
+* A list of differentially expressed genes appears with correlation p-value < 0.01 in this dataset is shown.
+Click on the hyperlinked name of your favorite gene to see its expression in the sample set; try an oppositely correlating gene as well
+* Go back to the window with the differentially expressed genes.
+This is still open in one of your browser tabs.
-* Now click on the **Heatmap(zscore)** button in the right menu panel; a heatmap showing the expression of all differentially expressed genes with correlation p-value < 0.01 in this dataset is shown.
+* Click on the **Heatmap(zscore)** button in the right menu panel; a heatmap shows the expression of the differentially expressed genes for each sample.

 ---------
   ![](_static/images/R2d2_logo.png)**How is this figure different from the former?**